Inspiration for Irrigation | Keeping Your Garden Green

 With drip irrigation, everything is placed above ground, so there is no digging or trenching required.
 Most systems come with perforated tubing in a medium brown color, which blends in with the dirt and mulch—and you can also cover the tubing with mulch to hide it and decrease evaporation.
 Irrigation kits are relatively easy to install: As you map out your yard space, identify the outside faucet that works best for the main connection.
 Attach your perforated tubing to the garden hose, and lay the soaker out exactly where you want it.
 Secure it with anchoring pins, using a few taps of a rubber mallet if needed.

 If you are installing an irrigation system with individual sprinkler heads, position the sprinklers so that their spray will be directed where needed.
 Many sprinkler heads have adjustable degrees of spray pattern, so be sure to set them appropriately.
 Then cut and connect the tubing to each sprinkler head with the connectors provided.
 Anchor everything down when complete.
+For the damaged sprinklers, call on a sprinkler system repair contractor immediately to avoid water wastage.
 In addition, if your hose isn’t long enough when watering plants, you may connect another one using a Layflat Hose Coupler.